nkami/review_market/README.md

 **total bids until closure:** an integer that specifies the amount of bids until the auction closes (excluding the forced permuations argument).

 **matching algorithm:** the chosen algorithm that will allocate the papers to the bidders at the end of the auction.
 In this part the allocation does not take place, but some reviewers behaviors require the algorithm (for anticipating their best bid).
 Currently the possible algorithms are:
-- FractionalAllocation - full description can be found in the paper.
+- FractionalAllocation - full description can be found in the "Market Based Assignments for Peer Review" paper.
+- SumOWA-u - run with the Max Utilitarian Objective.
+- SumOWA-e - run with the Egalitarian Objective.
+- SumOWA-r - run with the Rank Maximal Objective.
+- SumOWA-l - run with SUM-OAW with Linear OWA Objective.
+- SumOWA-n - run with Max Nash Product Objective.

+More information about the SumOWA algorithms can be found [here](https://arxiv.org/abs/1705.06840).

 **market mechanism:** the chosen market mechanism which controls the required threshold and how the papers prices update.
 Currently the possible market mechanisms are:
 - PriceMechanism - sets the starting price of all the papers to 1 and the threshold to: *sum(papers_requirements) / total_reviewers*.
 Each paper price is updated in the following way: *min{1, r_i / d_i}* where r_i and d_i are the amount of reviews required and demand of paper i respectively.

 **additional params:** a dictionary that consists all the additional parameters required for the previous chosen arguments.

-#### command line -
+### command line -
 ```sh
 python prices_mechanisms.py $input_json_file_path
 ```